ForrestBarnes/Barnes_CSCI2270_FinalProject/README.md

 The remainder of this project is fairly self-explanatory, but I will outline it anyway:
 1. For every person in the organization, there is a list of people who report directly to them, ordered by seniority.
-2. Every person in the organization has one group they are a part of and a role within that group.
+2. When a person is removed from the organization, everyone who reports to them becomes the least senior employees of their removed person's boss, unless the removed person is the CEO.
+If the CEO is removed, their most senior employee becomes CEO and all people who report to that person become their least senior employees, after the former CEO's employees.
-	A. The CEO's group is always Management.
+3. Any person can be moved from one position to another, though they will not retain their employees if you do so.
-	B. In every group, there is always one person whose role is "Head".
-This role is always given to the most senior person in the group.
+	a.
+No person can be moved directly to CEO status.
-	C. When a new employee is added, they automatically take on the group of their employer.
-Their role is blank until modified.
+4. Anyone but the CEO can be promoted.
+When this happens, every employee of that person stays an employee of that person and is effecively promoted as well.

-3. When a person is fired, their most senior employee is promoted into their place.
-As in 4, all people reporting to that most senior employee are also promoted, but they are now the least senior people reporting to that employee.
+All names must be unique.
-4. Anyone not in senior management (CEO or directly reporting to the CEO) can be promoted.
-This promotion moves them and their entire group up one level in the organization.
-To be speciific, the promoted person becomes their previous boss's boss's least senior employee.
+All names must be at least two characters long.
-All names of groups and people in the organization must be unique.
+All names must only contain alphanumerics, spaces, or dashes.